-Annex 2: Performance Indicator Reference Sheets
+Annex 3: Performance Indicator Reference Sheets

-Performance Indicator Reference Sheet Goal: Increased competitiveness of agricultural value chains in Ghana SO: Inclusive Agricultural Sector Growth Intermediate Result- IR 0: Sub-Intermediate Result- Sub-IR.0: Name of Indicator: 0.0-0 Number of direct project beneficiaries Yes x, for Reporting Year(s), FY 2014, FY 2015, FY2016 and Is this a Performance Plan and Report indicator?
-No FY2017 and FY2018 DESCRIPTION Precise Definition(s): An individual is a direct beneficiary if s/he comes into direct contact with the set of interventions (goods or services) provided by the project.
+Intermediate Result- IR 0:

+Sub-Intermediate Result- Sub-IR.0:

+Name of Indicator: 0.0-0 Number of direct project beneficiaries

+Is this a Performance Plan and Report indicator?
+No \\\ Yes \\x\, for Reporting Year(s), FY 2014, FY 2015, FY2016 and FY2017 and FY2018

+Precise Definition(s): An individual is a direct beneficiary if s/he comes into direct contact with the set of interventions (goods or services) provided by the project.
 The intervention needs to be significant, meaning that if the individual is merely contacted or touched by an activity through brief attendance at a meeting or gathering, s/he should not be counted as beneficiary.
-Individuals who receive training or benefit from program-supported technical assistance or service provision are considered direct beneficiaries (farmers & participants in TOT) Unit of Measure: Number Disaggregated by: Sex and Region Rational or justification for indicator (optional): Type: Output Direction of change: Higher = better PLAN FOR DATA COLLECTION Data Source(s): Regular Beneficiary monitoring - Program database Method of data collection and construction: Regular Beneficiary monitoring - Program database Frequency/Timing of Data Collection: Quarterly Reporting Frequency: Quarterly Estimated cost of data collected: Part of routine M&E reporting costs Individual(s) responsible at USAID: AOTR and USAID/Ghana M&E Specialist Individual responsible for providing data to USAID: ACDI/VOCA Chief of Party Location of Data Storage: ACDI/VOCA ADVANCE MIS DATA QUALITY ISSUES Date of Initial Data Quality Assessments and name of reviewer: TBD Known Data Limitations and Significance (if any): TBD Actions Taken or Planned to Address Data Limitations: TBD Date of Future Data Quality Assessments (optional): annually CHANGES TO INDICATOR Changes to Indicator Procedures for Future Data Quality Assessments: To verify the quality and consistency of the data collected and disseminated. the ADVANCE M&E team will conduct annual data quality reviews.
+Individuals who receive training or benefit from program-supported technical assistance or service provision are considered direct beneficiaries (farmers & participants in TOT).

+Disaggregated by: Sex and Region

+Direction of change: Higher = better

+Data Source(s): Regular Beneficiary monitoring - Program database

+Method of data collection and construction: Regular Beneficiary monitoring - Program database

+Individual(s) responsible at USAID: AOTR and USAID/Ghana M&E Specialist

+Individual responsible for providing data to USAID: ACDI/VOCA Chief of Party

+Procedures for Future Data Quality Assessments: To verify the quality and consistency of the data collected and disseminated, the ADVANCE M&E team will conduct annual data quality reviews.
 Through this review, we will assess the validity, reliability and timeliness of data.
 Based on the review, we will modify data collection methodology as needed and update the M&E Plan accordingly.
 The M&E Coordinator will develop a Data Quality Strategy specific to the ADVANCE project and the data collection methods, sources and timelines that will be established.
-PLAN FOR DATA ANALYSIS, REVIEW, & REPORTING Data Analysis: ADVANCEM&E Coordinator and ACDI/VOCA headquarters M&E Presentation of data: Table and annual report narrative Review of Data: ACDI/VOCA M&E Coordinator Reporting of Data: Quarterly/Annual Performance Monitoring Report (PMR) Notes on Baselines/Targets: PERFORMANCE INDICATOR VALUES Notes Male Female Baseline Values FY14 Actuals Year Targets Male Male Female Female FY15 FY 16 FY17

-45,000 THIS SHEET LAST UPDATED ON: May 21, 2015
+Data Analysis: ADVANCEM&E Coordinator and ACDI/VOCA headquarters M&E

+Reporting of Data: Quarterly/Annual Performance Monitoring Report (PMR)

+Notes

+Baseline Values FY14

+Year Tai rgets Ac tuals

+Male Female Male Female

+FY14 21,000 14,000 21,792

+FY15 30,000 20,000 15,230

+FY 16 42,900 35,100

+FY17 44,000 36,000

+FY18 41,250 33,750

-FY18 LOP
+LOP 62,150 50,850